Positive Coping Mechanisms From A-Z

 Walking – The act of moving with both legs.
 Personally, I enjoy pacing around as a coping mechanism.
 Pacing does not harm a thing, except maybe my shoes.
 Pacing has been a part of my life since I have been able to walk.
 I even rehearse my lines for theatrical productions while pacing!
 Taking those strides have helped me in my life.

 Xanax – For the purpose of this list, medication.
 Yes, I have been positive about not using medication as a coping mechanism thus far.
 Don’t be ashamed of having to take your meds for your issues, the medication is there for a reason.
 Xanax is a perfect example due to a reason that is rather embarrassing, there aren’t many words that begin with X that are positive or relate to mental illness at all!
 Personally, I do have some PRNs that I can take if am having a rough time.
 My main PRN is my sleeping medicine, which is also prescribed for depression and anxiety in some cases.

 Yoga – Exercises and stretches using poses.
 From downward dog to child’s pose, you can stretch yourself into a positive light.
 See Meditation for corpse pose and you have a recipe for success in your mental illness recovery.
 Personally, I struggle with yoga with my cerebral palsy, but I have found that setting goals help a lot.

 Zone – A period of successful feeling or determination.
 Personally, I am in a zone right now, I feel successful because I have found words that begin with all the letters in the alphabet and I can also say that I am having my own “Rocky” moment as I type.
-Have you ever been in the zone when mentally ill?
+Have you ever been in the zone?
 It feels great, some people get into the zone when they are manic, others get in the zone when they have a lot of energy building up.

 – Colorful Asylum